-The stock market is caught in a tug-of-war between very bad economic data and the tremendous amount of fiscal and monetary stimulus.
-At his recent press conference Federal Reserve Chairman Powell reiterated his “whatever it takes” position.
+The stock market is caught in a tug-of-war between very bad economic data and a tremendous amount of fiscal and monetary stimulus.
+At his recent press conference, Federal Reserve Chairman Powell reiterated his “whatever it takes” position.